Pest Control: Fumigation 101

 Federal law classifies all fumigants as “Restricted Use Pesticides,” and each state has its own requirements and provisions for licensing and certification, and applicants must pass an examination to demonstrate competence in the use of pesticides.
 Who provides it?
 Depending on the state, in accordance with national standards, the state department of agriculture, state chemist or state EPA is in charge of distributing applicator licensing.

-The certified applicator is responsible for working with the owners and/or responsible employees of the site to be fumigated to develop and adhere to the FMP.
-Companies should keep one FMP on file for each type of fumigation done at the facility, e.g., spot fumigation of empty bins; fumigation of grain while loading; railcar fumigations; etc.
+The certified applicator is responsible for working with the owners and/or responsible employees of the site to be fumigated to develop and adhering to the FMP.
+Companies should keep one FMP on file for each type of fumigation done at the facility, e.g. spot fumigation of empty bins; fumigation of grain while loading; railcar fumigations, etc.

-Some states require multiple people to be licensed within an organization, but most fumigant labels require one licensed person and one additional person trained in the use of the product, Morgan says.
+Some states require multiple licensed people within an organization, but most fumigant labels require one licensed person and one additional person trained in the use of the product, Morgan says.
 Also, depending on the capacity of the facility, additional certified persons may be recommended.
 All applicators must have knowledge of “General Standards of Competence” for all certification categories/regulations as required by each state.

-Not only does the applicator need to be licensed, they need to read and follow label and manual directions for the fumigant being used, Morgan points out.
+Not only does the applicator need to be licensed, they need to read and follow label and manual directions for the fumigant being used, Martin points out.

-“It is critical that all fumigators are aware and compliant to the regulations governing each product,” Jeff Boyer, vice president - agricultural division, Douglas Products, says.
+“It is critical that all fumigators are aware and compliant to the regulations governing each product,” Boyer says.
 “This fumigation will become more governed and restricted in time, not less restrictive.
 Knowledge and understanding of these rules and regulations is key for effective performance, commodity condition, applicator and public safety, as well as the reputation of our industry.”

 All fumigant manufacturers mandate stewardship training, and most offer online training opportunities for users.

-#2 Properly train employees in the use of personnel protective equipment
+#2 Personnel properly trained in the use of personnel protective equipment

-Clothing, respiratory protection, eye protection — Personal Protection Equipment (PPE) is specific to each product type.
+Clothing, respiratory protection, eye protection — Personal Protection Equipment (PPE) is very specific to each product.
 It is important the applicator understands the specific labels and directions for use of each product they are applying.
 Requirements are spelled out in the complete label, and inspection must comply with OSHA regulations.